Jesse Edmunds describes his new venue, The Hawthorn, as a “refined dining experience.” And so it is.

 If you’re a fan of Azu, you’ll be happy to have this outpost of the pan-Asian restaurant in the Northeast.
 The menu is the same as Azu’s except that some dishes are $1 or $2 more.

-The setting is contemporary, desirable for a date night yet casual enough to bring the family.
+The setting The setting is contemporary, desirable for a date night yet casual enough to bring the family.
 It’s spacious, with room for 209, but there’s warmth here, with lots of wood and subtle hues.
 Seating mixes tables and comfortable booths and there’s outdoor dining.
 Of special interest are the elegant displays of teapots from Taiwan.
 Dao has a room for private parties seating up to 24.

-Like many Asian restaurants, Dao has a huge menu so after two visits we’ve still only sampled a small portion of the choices available here.
+Dig In Like many Asian restaurants, Dao has a huge menu so after two visits we’ve still only sampled a small portion of the choices available here.
 The restaurant offers plenty of appetizers, soups and salads if you just want to graze plus hot entrees and sushi, aiming to do justice to three cuisines — Chinese, Thai and Japanese.

 As for starters, our four pan-seared pork dumplings (you can also order them steamed) were delicious, pan-fried to a golden brown, totally binge-worthy.
 We also liked the plate-size scallion pancake, crisp on the outside, chewy inside, pan-fired, and served with a dipping sauce of rich coconut curry.
 The fried oysters were coated with a light panko crust, and while not the best we’ve had, were tasty.

 One of our favorite dishes at Dao was the coconut chicken curry, my husband’s go-to choice at most Thai restaurants.
 He was happy with Dao’s rendition, brimming with pieces of white chicken, green and red bell peppers and bamboo shoots in a lush sauce with a slight kick.
 All dishes come with steamed or fried rice.